andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ===================

+2014-Nov-30
+  * Improved plotting scripts: many signals can be drawn at the same time

 2014-Nov-20
 Recent developement include:
   * Update the scripts for PDF and QCD scale uncertainty reader: now read directly from csv file of YR